lionel-/RER/vctrs/fancy.md

 Technically the `vec_proxy_compare()` generic could take care of it.
 It is possible allowing overriding the comparison operator could be useful for performance though.

+## Internal representation

+Compressed and raw vectors can't be represented by their data because their size wouldn't match the size of data frames when they are included as columns.

+For this reason, we need a dummy vector of the actual size.

+- The dummy vector could be implemented with ALTREP on recent R. This would make it free in terms of memory and computation.

+- The actual vector data would be contained in attributes.
+All vctrs primitive operations (slice, concatenation, etc) would need to be forwarded to the data.

 ## Missing values

 For compressed vectors, the missing values are encoded natively.